-We welcome your feedback and your suggestions for new courses or program offerings.
-This catalogue is a living document, so we'll be adding new offerings continuously in updated versions that will be available at www.aft.org/AFTUNI.
+We welcome your feedback and suggestions for new courses or program offerings.
+This catalogue is a living document; we add new offerings continuously in updated versions at www.aft.org/AFTUNI.
 Many courses can be customized to your affiliate's needs and brought right to you.

-Today's AFT is built on the lessons passed down by each generation, while looking forward to the challenges ahead.
+Today's AFT is built on the lessons passed down by each generation.
 Now, more than 100 years since our union's birth, we're more committed than ever to sharing this hard-won knowledge, so that in our next 100 years we can go farther, faster.
-In these pages, you'll see subjects that speak to you and learning opportunities you don't want to miss, especially as our union faces the challenges-and seizes the opportunities-of these times.
+In these pages, you'll see subjects that speak to you and learning opportunities you don't want to miss, especially as we face the challenges-and seize the opportunities-of these times.